Free State of Saxony (Weimar Republic): Revolutionary government

 The question of whether Saxony was to become a council republic or a parliamentary democracy quickly became a major issue that divided the radical and moderate factions of the Left.
 The USPD wanted a council republic controlled by workers, or at least a synthesis of the councils with a parliament, while the MSPD advocated a parliamentary republic.
 If there was to be a parliament, the USPD's Lipinski favored delaying the election until after socialist gains had been solidified, but Gradnauer of the MSPD pushed to schedule it as early as possible.
 In late November, an election was held to make Saxony's still provisional workers' and soldiers' councils permanent.
 The USPD blocked the elections in Leipzig and Zwickau, but in Dresden and Chemnitz, where salaried employees and civil servants were added to the ranks of eligible voters, the MSPD was the clear winner.
 It was able to set 2 February 1919 for the election to the constituent assembly, which was to be called the Volkskammer.
 The USPD walked out of the provisional government on 17 January in protest against the deaths of several demonstrators shot while trying to force their way into the offices of the MSPD's Dresden newspaper.
 The USPD leadership sensed that it was losing its power base in Saxony, and the increasingly radical Leipzig council refused to cooperate in any way with the MSPD.
 Gradnauer took over leadership of the Council of the People's Deputies and filled the vacant seats with MSPD members.

 Saxony's first Volkskammer

 Voting for the constituent assembly that was to give Saxony a new constitution was general, direct, secret and used proportional representation.
 All Saxon men and women at least 21 years of age with civic rights were eligible to vote.
-Turnout was 74%, with results as follows:
+Turnout was 74%.